2023 Expected Rents Reports

 Timely.
 Exclusive.
 Insightful.

-In the wake of rapid changes in agricultural land values, many landowners and operators are wondering how rental rates for cropland have been affected.
+With projected 2023 crop prices significantly above prices received in 2021, many landowners and operators are wondering how rental rates for cropland have been affected.
 Our Expected Rents® Reports offer a timely, quantitative tool for uncovering the true market rent for your land.

 Cash rental rates typically adjust slowly to changes in farmland income.
 More worrisome for landowners, research suggests that cash rents are more likely to lag when land prices are rising, than when land prices are declining .